-The projects EIS noted that during the construction phase of the project, the primary air quality risk would be dust generated from site clearing, materials excavation, handling, transport and placement, as well as from wind erosion of stored materials and exposed surfaces resulting in impacts at surrounding sensitive receivers.
+The Project EIS noted that during the construction phase of the project, the primary air quality risk would be dust generated from site clearing, materials excavation, handling, transport and placement, as well as from wind erosion of stored materials and exposed surfaces resulting in impacts at surrounding sensitive receivers.
 The desktop review and site inspection confirmed that adequate mitigation measures have been put in place to minimise the risks of dust emissions.

 The EIS also noted that construction would require the use of heavy machinery, which can generate high noise and vibration levels at nearby receivers.
 The desktop review confirmed that a Construction Noise Management Plan has been developed and implemented by AGL.
 Discussions with key AGL personnel confirmed that the Decoupling Works completed during the audit period are only completed during approved operation hours and that all plant and equipment for the project are regularly maintained and operated by appropriately qualified personnel.
+During the site inspection a PBE sign in / sign out register was sighted, which record Project personnel start and finish times each day.
+AGL also commissioned a review of construction noise levels during the audit period to confirm that Project activities would not result in noise compliance issues against the requirements of SSD 8889679.

 It is noted within the project EIS that two asbestos samples were associated with the existing ash pipeline.
 AGL have confirmed that the Decoupling Works would have minimal interaction with the ash pipeline and that the risk of disturbance of known areas of contamination is considered unlikely for the current stage of the project.
 However, the EIS noted that occupational hygiene controls will be implemented as a precaution to mitigate potential construction worker exposure to asbestos.
 The desktop review confirmed that AGL have developed and implemented Contamination Management Plan for the project as a sub-plan to the project EMS.

-AGL also operate under a site-wide Asbestos Management Procedure which outlines responsibilities, procedures/ protocols and systems for effective management of asbestos and asbestos containing material and the minimisation of health risks associated with the presence of asbestos.
+AGL also operate under a site-wide Asbestos Management Procedure which outlines responsibilities, procedures / protocols and systems for effective management of asbestos and asbestos containing material and the minimisation of health risks associated with the presence of asbestos.
+Discussions with Project personnel confirmed that no asbestos has been identified during the audit period.

-The EIS also notes that that during construction, the majority of the project components are largely screened by existing vegetation and topography and are typical of existing infrastructure from publicly accessible locations.
+The EIS also notes that that during construction, the majority of the Project components are largely screened by existing vegetation and topography and are typical of existing infrastructure from publicly accessible locations.
 Therefore visual impacts during construction would be limited to AGLM personnel and contractors, and construction personnel.
 The EIS describes construction visual impacts as clearing of vegetation and stockpiling of debris from construction activities.
 Discussions with key AGL personnel confirmed that no clearing of vegetation has occurred during the audit period.
-The site inspection confirmed that the visual appearance of the project blends in as far as possible with the surrounding landscape.
+The site inspection confirmed that the visual appearance of the project blends in as far as possible with the surrounding landscape and that all Project infrastructure developed to the date of audit is clad in suitable colours.

 The EIS describes standard construction waste as an expected impact due to Decoupling Works, including spoil from cut and fill activities, green waste from clearing activities, general construction waste and sewage.
-Discussions with key AGL personnel confirmed that waste is managed under contract and disposed of appropriately at a licenced waste facility.
-The site inspection confirmed that waste streams generated during project construction activities are being segregated into separate skip bins.
+Discussions with key AGL personnel confirmed that waste is managed under contract and disposed of appropriately at a licenced waste facilities.
+The site inspection confirmed that waste streams generated during Project construction activities are being segregated into separate skip bins.
+Copies of Remondis service dockets were sighted during the IEA site inspection.